-A move is said to be non-rigid if it may be stopped by an adversary before the sensor reaches its destination; the only constraint on the adversary is that, if interrupted before reaching its destination, a robot moves at least a minimum distance $\delta > 0$ (otherwise, no destination can ever be reached).
+A move is said to be non-rigid if it may stop before the sensor reaches its destination, e.g. because of limits to the sensor's motion energy, or being stopped by an adversary before the sensor reaches its destination.
+The only constraint on the adversary is that, if it interrupts a movement of a sensor before reaching its destination, a sensor moves at least a minimum distance $\delta > 0$ (otherwise, no destination can ever be reached).
 If no such an adversary exists, the moves are said to be rigid.